-Make no-bake Pumpkin Spice Truffles with your food processor!
+Pumpkin Spice Truffles are easy to make in your food processor!
 Tastes just like Pumpkin Pie and is covered in delicious white chocolate.
 Easy to make and fun to eat!

 Pumpkin Spice Truffles are the perfect fall baking treat!
 Great for holiday parties, brunch, Thanksgiving dinner, or just a fun treat to make and have on hand.